Lighthouse Friends Home Page

 The assistants’ dwelling has only one outer door, besides which the lower hall, stairs, and upper hall have to be used in common by both families.
 One family has only a kitchen on the lower floor and the other its kitchen and dining room, there being but three rooms on this floor.
 All other rooms used by both families are reached in common by one flight of stairs.
 The two families are deprived of privacy and are compelled to intermingle more or less, which causes dissatisfaction and discontent and is unfavorable to retaining assistants of the grade which the light and the first-class fog-signal at Race Point require.
 The keeper’s dwelling has only two rooms on each floor, and he much needs and should have another room on each floor.
 It is estimated that the dwelling occupied by the two assistant keeper’s dwelling can be remodeled at a cost not exceeding $1,900, and that the keeper’s dwelling can be remodeled at a cost not exceeding $900.
 The Board therefore recommends that an appropriation of $2,800 be made for remodeling the two dwellings as proposed.

-Materials for “repairing, enlarging, and rearranging the dwelling of the two assistants and to convert it to a double dwelling,” arrived at the station in 1901, and the alterations were made the following year.
+Materials for “repairing, enlarging, and rearranging the dwelling of the two assistants and to convert it to a double dwelling,” arrived at the station by July 1901, and the alterations were made during the following months.
 The principal keeper’s dwelling was improved in 1904.
-The present brick fog signal building and oil house date, respectively from 1888 and 1902.
+The present brick fog signal building and oil house date, respectively, from 1888 and 1902.
+A brick cistern, capable of storing 5,600 gallons of rainwater, was also added in 1888, and this served as the water supply for the steam whistle until a well was driven in 1896.
+The power for the whistle was changed in 1917 from steam to oil engines.

-Gerard Lowther, son of William H. Lowther who had been keeper since 1915, would walk each way two miles in soft sand on school days, and that was not the least of the unpleasantness.
-Mrs. Lowther recalled that she had witnessed a number of shipwrecks while living at Race Point Lighthouse.
-However, one in particular deeply disturbed her.
+Gerard Lowther, son of William H. Lowther who had been head keeper since 1915, would walk two miles each way in soft sand on school days, and that was not the least of the unpleasantness.
+Mrs. Lowther recalled that she had witnessed a number of shipwrecks while living at Race Point Lighthouse, but one in particular deeply disturbed her.
 “Two men were drowned.
 I saw everything: the appeals of the men and the shouting and the screeching of the men at the light was so terrible it was in my ears for weeks afterward.
 I had to go away from the light for a week.”

 The wind often touches a mile a minute.
 Some of the gusts will throw you several feet, and it’s hard going.
 The sand is bad enough, cutting into your skin, but a combination of sand and snow is almost unbearable.
 That’s when those Coast Guard boys who walk the beach earn their money.
 This is the only light, after leaving Boston Lightship that ships have to guide them around the head of the Cape.
 In thick weather you haven’t a thing to tell you where you are until you hear my whistle.
 We give two blasts every minute that can be heard 12 to 15 miles out to sea.